 If you are a recent high school graduate considering a University of Mount Olive education, your first concern should not be the burden of how to pay for it.
 Finding the “right fit,” the best academics, and the most positive environment should be your top priority.
-That’s why making college as affordable as possible is one of our primary goals at University of Mount Olive.
+That’s why making college as affordable as possible is one of our primary goals at the University of Mount Olive.

-In order to assist in offsetting the cost of paying for college, University of Mount Olive is committed to helping each and every incoming freshman student obtain the best financial aid package available.
+In order to assist in offsetting the cost of paying for college, the University of Mount Olive is committed to helping each and every incoming freshman student obtain the best financial aid package available.
 Our dedicated financial aid counselors are ready and available to meet with you individually to discuss the best options for you.

-Explore the page below to learn how to apply for financial aid as a new student at University of Mount Olive.
+Explore the page below to learn how to apply for financial aid as a new student at the University of Mount Olive.

 Applying for Financial Aid

 The Free Application for Federal Student Aid (FAFSA) is used to determine what a family can contribute toward educational expenses per academic year.
 All incoming students except non-US citizens must complete a FAFSA.